Ovadia Yosef: Attitude to Zionism

 If the congregation wishes to say Hallel without a blessing after the prayer service, they should not be prevented.

 Yosef's position could be seen as a middle ground between the Religious Zionists, for whom saying Hallel is compulsory, and the Ashkenazi Haredim, who do not say Hallel at all.

 In a newspaper interview in which Shas was accused of being anti-Zionist, Yosef responded:

 What is anti-Zionist?
 It is a lie, it is a term which they have concocted themselves.
 I served for ten years as a Chief Rabbi – a key public position in the State of Israel.
 In what way are we not Zionists?
-We pray for Zion, for Jerusalem and its inhabitants, for Israel and the Rabbis and their students.
+We pray for Zion, for Jerusalem and its inhabitants, for Israel and the rabbis and their students.
 What is Zionist?
 By our understanding, a Zionist is a person who loves Zion and practices the commandment of settling the land.
-Whenever I am overseas I encourage Aliyah.
+Whenever I am overseas I encourage aliyah.
 In what way are they more Zionist than us?

-In 2010, Yosef and Shas' Moetzet Chachamei HaTorah (Council of [Wise] Torah Sages) approved Shas' membership in the World Zionist Organization, making Shas the first officially Zionist Haredi party in Israel.
+In 2010, Yosef and Shas' Moetzet Chachamei HaTorah (Council of Torah Sages) approved Shas' membership in the World Zionist Organization, making Shas the first officially Zionist Haredi party in Israel.

 Yeshiva students and military service

-Yosef regarded the wars fought by the State of Israel as falling within the Halakhic classification of Milkhemet Mitzvah.
-Nevertheless, he encouraged young students to remain in the Yeshivas, rather than be drafted into the military, because, "despite the sensitivity which Rabbi Yosef feels towards the Israel Defense Forces, he is deeply rooted in the Rabbinic tradition of the Yeshivas in the Land of Israel, and holds their position which opposes the integration of Yeshiva students in the military".
-Rabbi Binyamin Lau makes a cautious distinction between Yosef's public rhetoric, which presents a unified front with the Ashkenazi Haredim, and between internal discussions, where Yosef was said to be more receptive to solving the problem of integrating the Haredim into the military.
+Yosef regarded the wars fought by the State of Israel as falling within the halakhic classification of Milkhemet Mitzvah.
+Nevertheless, he encouraged young students to remain in the yeshivas, rather than be drafted into the military, because, "despite the sensitivity which Rabbi Yosef feels towards the Israel Defense Forces, he is deeply rooted in the rabbinic tradition of the yeshivas in the Land of Israel, and holds their position which opposes the integration of yeshiva students in the military".
+Binyamin Lau makes a cautious distinction between Yosef's public rhetoric, which presents a unified front with the Ashkenazi Haredim, and between internal discussions, where Yosef was said to be more receptive to solving the problem of integrating the Haredim into the military.

-Yosef's grandson points out his grandfather's positive attitude towards the IDF, in that whenever the Torah Ark is opened, Yosef blesses "mi sheberech" for IDF soldiers.
-Yosef's son, Rabbi Avraham Yosef, served in the IDF as a military Rabbi for 13 years.
+Yosef's grandson points out his grandfather's positive attitude towards the IDF, in that whenever the Torah Ark is opened, Yosef blesses "Mi Shebeirach" for IDF soldiers.
+Yosef's son, Avraham Yosef, served in the IDF as a military rabbi for 13 years.